gochan-org/gochan/plugin_api.md

 - **db-initialized**
 	- Triggered after the database is successfully initialized (db version checking, provisioning, etc)

+- **db-views-reset**
+	- Triggered after the SQL views have been successfully reset, either immediately after the database is initialized, or by a staff member

 - **incoming-upload**
 	- Triggered by the `gcsql` package when an upload is attached to a post.
 It is triggered before the upload is entered in the database